-While the special revenues currently are projected to be adequate to pay all debt service on the Arena Bonds, to the extent such revenues are in any year inadequate to cover debt service, the Commonwealth is obligated under the Arena Lease to fund such deficiency, subject in all cases to appropriation by the General Assembly.
-The maximum annual amount payable by the Commonwealth under the Arena Lease is \$19.1 million.
+While the special revenues were projected to be adequate to pay all debt service on the Arena Bonds, the revenues have not been able to fully cover the debt service.
+To the extent such revenues are in any year inadequate to cover debt service, the Commonwealth is obligated under the Arena Lease to fund such deficiency, subject in all cases to appropriation by the General Assembly.
+The maximum annual amount payable by the Commonwealth under the Arena Lease is \$18.6 million.
 In December 2009, the Commonwealth was notified by the SEA that an additional \$2.8 million would be required in fiscal year 2010 to support debt service.
 In compliance with its obligations under the Arena Lease, the Commonwealth included an appropriation request for \$2.8 million from the Pennsylvania Gaming and Economic Development Tourism Fund in its fiscal year 2010 budget.
 Subsequent to the fiscal year 2010 budget, the Commonwealth has been annually notified by the SEA that additional funds are required to support debt service.
 In each subsequent year, the Commonwealth included the appropriation request in the appropriate fiscal year budget.
-In fiscal year 2011, the actual amount appropriated to support the SEA debt service was \$163,885.00; in fiscal year 2012 it was \$96,470.00; in fiscal year 2013 it was \$544,684.00; and in fiscal year 2014 it was \$736,853.00.
+In fiscal year 2011, the actual amount appropriated to support the SEA debt service was \$163,885.00; in fiscal year 2012 it was \$96,470.00; in fiscal year 2013 it was \$544,684.00; in fiscal year 2014 it was \$736,853.00; and in fiscal year 2015 it was \$625,131.15.